 Despite more and more people embracing remote working, it’s not yet reached a tipping point where it’s the norm and where those people who waste their most precious commodity - time - commuting for two hours a day into a physical office are viewed as strange.
 One of the reasons why not has been the difficulty of monitoring and measuring output from knowledge workers - something which many companies don’t monitor well on-site either but take comfort from the fact that while their employees are there they are contributing.

 As mentioned above, AI will enable deep and meaningful processing of Big Data, which could include measuring employee performance - and once this last pillar of resistance is broken, the huge cost savings as well as employee satisfaction improvements to businesses will be there to be realised.

 These potential changes in Transportation and Remote Working driven by AI could have also have profound effects on public transportation and property values, leading to huge opportunities for those poised to take advantage.
-And in other news of something coming soon – Tomorrow’s World: Part 2 will be looking into the future of the Banking sector, so stay tuned!Posted over 1 year ago
+And in other news of something coming soon – Tomorrow’s World: Part 2 will be looking into the future of the Banking sector, so stay tuned!Posted almost 2 years ago